immunant/c2rust/README.md

 We do not support cross compiling raw translated code.
 However, in the future, it may be possible for the refactoring tool to ease some of these pains.

+> What platforms can C2Rust be run on?

+The translator and refactoring tool support both macOS and Linux.
+Other features, such as cross checking the functionality between C and Rust code, are currently limited to Linux hosts.

 ## Acknowledgements and Licensing